department-of-veterans-affairs/vets-api/modules/simple_forms_api/docs/rfcs/0003-form-submission-purge-plan.md

       }
     )
     ```

-  - This enables tracking, metrics, and integration with other systems for audit trails or further cleanup.
+    This provides a clear audit trail and allows integration with downstream systems for cleanup or monitoring.

+  - **Benefits**:
+    - The `pii.deleting` event allows for any last-minute processing or backups by subscribing systems before sensitive data is purged.
+    - The `pii.deleted` event ensures accurate tracking of the purge process, enhancing transparency and system monitoring.

 ### 4.3.
 Testing Strategy